 Combating Separation Anxiety

 If you are bringing your puppy home from the shelter or the breeder’s home, it is likely that he or she might suffer from separation anxiety.
 You wouldn’t leave a newborn baby alone in the home, would you?
 No, so the same concept should apply to your new puppy.
-Make sure that you plan your schedule so that you are always with the puppy at least for the first three to four days.
-Make sure you or someone is with the puppy at all times except for when he or she is eating, using the bathroom, or sleeping.
+Make sure that you plan your schedule so that you are always with the puppy for at least the first three to four days.
+Make sure you or someone is with the puppy, especially if you have Golden Retriever Puppies at all times except for when he or she is eating, using the bathroom, or sleeping.
 You would truly be surprised at how quickly this speeds up the welcoming home process.

 Properly Feeding The Puppy

-Another major issue that first time puppy owners stress over is the feeding.
+Another major issue that first-time puppy owners stress over is feeding.
 The people that you got the puppy from should give you some kind of idea as to what brand or style of dog food they have been feeding the puppy.
 It is a good idea to stick to the same brand throughout the puppy’s life.
 This will give your puppy some kind of familiarity and ease their nervousness.
-Just remember that there is a wide range of dog food available in today’s market and the most expensive ones are usually the best.
+Just remember that there is a wide range of dog food available in today’s market, and the most expensive ones are usually the best.
 They usually provide the exact amount of proteins and nutrients that your new puppy needs.
-If possible you can use from coupons to save on the cost of the dog food.
+If possible, you can use from coupons to save on the cost of the dog food.

 Visiting The Vet